 Shooting People is a site that aims to create a community for those who work in film – particularly independent films.

-It is more than a casting site.
-Here, you can discuss topics with others, attend masterclasses, watch others’ films, pitch scripts, and apply for funding and competitions.
+It’s more than a casting site; it’s an actor networking platform where you can discuss topics with others, attend masterclasses, watch others’ films, pitch scripts, and apply for funding and competitions.

 Many of those in the community are filmmakers and will post a bulletin when they are seeking actors for their projects.